 Welcome to the home of Fresh Eggs.
 If you landed on this page, most likely you were referred here as we only take orders from people we know.
 Be sure to check out "The Girls" page where you can meet the staff and get a little background info about them.
 Thanks for stopping by.

 March 24, 2014

-We recently picked up 15 more chicks to add to the flock.
+Our new chickens are all grown up and laying eggs.
 The new additions consist of Rhode Island Reds, Golden Buffs and Tetra Tints.
-These chicks should be laying eggs by fall.

 Fun Fact 1

 No, even according to the USDA, it is not necessary to wash your eggs because of the increased risk of introducing microbes into the egg.
 The washing water/solution can be pulled into the egg through the shell's pores.
 As the hen lays the eggs, they coat them in a protective coating called a bloom.
 This bloom essentially seals the egg helping to keep moisture in and germs out.

 Double-yolked eggs are often produced by young hens whose egg production cycles are not yet completely synchronized.
 They’re often produced too, by hens which are old enough to produce Extra Large-sized eggs.
 Genetics is also a factor.
 Occasionally a hen will produce double-yolked eggs throughout her egg-laying career.

 Hard Boiled or Not?